Self-Supervised Dynamical System Representations for Physiological Time-Series: PULSE Approach

 \subsection{Provable Recovery of System Information}

-We now provide a theoretical analysis of our framework and identify conditions under which cross-reconstruction provably recovers system information.
-Our strategy is to build on prior work showing that MAE pretraining implicitly recovers information from the minimal set of latent variables shared\footnote{Our minimal set of shared latent variables $\mathcal{C}$ is defined in Theorem 1 of~\citep{kong2023understanding} as ${\bf c}$.} $\mathcal{C}$ between masked and unmasked regions in a hierarchical data-generating process~\citep{kong2023understanding}.
-By viewing cross-reconstruction as an MAE task under a specific masking strategy, we can extend this theory to characterize how different masking choices determine the type of information recovered in our own time-series generative model.
+We now provide a theoretical analysis of our framework and identify conditions where cross-reconstruction provably recovers system information.
+Our strategy builds on prior work showing that MAE pretraining implicitly recovers information from the minimal set of latent variables shared\footnote{Our minimal set of shared latent variables $\mathcal{C}$ is defined in Theorem 1 of~\citep{kong2023understanding} as ${\bf c}$.} $\mathcal{C}$ between masked and unmasked regions in a hierarchical data-generating process~\citep{kong2023understanding}.
+By viewing cross-reconstruction as an MAE task under a specific masking strategy, we can extend this theory to characterize the type of information recovered in our time-series generative model under different masks.

 Cross-reconstruction can be viewed as an MAE task by treating the pair $({\bf Y}_i,{\bf Y}_j)$ as a single joint input with a pair of masking variables $({\bf m}_i,{\bf m}_j)$, where each ${\bf m}_i \in \{0,1\}^{W \times M}$ indicates for every element $(w,m)$ whether it is observed ($m_{i,w,m}=1$) or masked ($m_{i,w,m}=0$).
 In this view, Eq.~\ref{eq:cross} corresponds to setting ${\bf m}_{i,1:W,1:M}=1$ to retain ${\bf Y}_i$ as input, while fully masking the other sample ${\bf m}_{j,1:W,1:M}=0$, so that ${\bf Y}_j$ is removed and can serve as the reconstruction target.
 The effect of this masking strategy on the type of information recovered can then be characterized given our generative model in Eq.~\ref{eq:dataset-level-generative-process}.
-To make this precise, we outline assumptions on the generative process.
+To make this precise, we outline our assumptions (further detailed in Appendix~\ref{appendix:proof}) on the generative process.

-\begin{assumption}[Data-Generating Process] The process in Equation~\eqref{eq:dataset-level-generative-process} satisfies the following conditions: (i) the fully factorized generative model is a directed acyclic graph (DAG) ; and (ii) each function $g_k$ is invertible. \end{assumption} \paragraph{Assumption Interpretation.} Part (i) ensures that our theory applies to complex systems with elaborate parameter factorizations, as long as they remain acyclic.
-Part (ii) guarantees that no information is lost during the generative process and is adopted from prior work on identifiable deep generative models~\citep{locatello2020weakly, von2021self}. \looseness=-1
+\begin{restatable}{assumption}{assumptionone} (Data-Generating Process).
+The process in Equation~\eqref{eq:dataset-level-generative-process} satisfies the following conditions: (i) the fully factorized generative model is a directed acyclic graph (DAG) ; and (ii) each function $g_k$ is invertible. \end{restatable}

 Given this data-generating process and the cross-reconstruction masking scheme described above, we present our theory, which identify the $\mathcal{C}$ between masked and unmasked regions.
 This $\mathcal{C}$ corresponds to the information that is implicitly recovered during MAE pretraining~\citep{kong2023understanding}.